The Heckler & Koch Model 4 Pistol

 Heckler & Koch always claimed that the production of the HK4 was very cost efficient due to the deep-drawing process of the slide.
 Indeed the pricing of the HK4 was quite interesting.
 1968 an HK4 in 7.65m browning cost 187 Deutsche Mark (DM).
 A Walther PPK cost 280 DM, so it was 50% more expensive.
 A Mauser HSc cost 240 DM in 1969.
 Barrel sets for the HK4 were 50 DM each

 The HK4 was the first step the company made in the self-loading pistol market.
-It brought together the pre-war know-how of the Mauser engineers and staff and the with modern production techniques developed by H&K. The interchangeable barrels were an interesting marketing technique.
+It brought the pre-war know-how of the Mauser engineers and staff together with the modern production techniques developed by H&K. The interchangeable barrels were an interesting marketing technique.
 August Menz had also tried to compete against the Walther PPK with his PB Spezial with interchangeable barrels, and H&K tried the same thing 35 years later.
 Ultimately both failed, although Heckler & Koch went on to become one of the premier weapon-makers of Europe.
 Once other H&K pistols in larger calibers were in regular production, the HK4 was phased out.

 So the HK4 was, with the exception of the German Zoll and the Berlin Police, not very successful as a service pistol.
 Though it was moderately priced, production numbers did not approach the levels of the Walther PPK.
 By the end of production in 1984 it had to compete with modern self-defense and service pistols such as the Glock.
 The Heckler & Koch Model 4 may be considered one of the last dinosaurs of the blow-back era.